Skip to content

 The first opal was discovered in Australia in the 1840s, but it wasn't until the late 1800s that opal mining began in earnest.
 The first commercial opal mine opened in White Cliffs, New South Wales in 1890, and soon after, other deposits were found in regions such as Coober Pedy, Lightning Ridge and Andamooka.

-Opal mining in Australia is still largely a small-scale industry, with many of the mines being family-run operations.
-However, there are also larger mining companies that employ hundreds of people and produce significant amounts of opal each year.
+Opal mining in Australia is still largely a small-scale industry, with many of the mines still being family-run operations.
+However, there are some larger mining companies that employ hundreds of people and produce significant amounts of opal each year.

 Today, Australian opals are highly sought after by collectors, jewellery designers and jewellery lovers around the world.
 With their unique and captivating play of colour, Australian opals continue to be a very popular choice for those looking for a distinctive and beautiful gemstone.